 Customer support is one of the aspects where the tools are completely different between the platforms.

 RightSignature allows you to quickly contact customer support through a toll-free number or ask a question with its ticketing system.
-The platform also gives you a great knowledge base to look for answers yourself, making it easy to find what you’re looking for and to contact customer support if you can’t.
+The platform also gives you a great knowledge base to find answers yourself, making it easy to find what you’re looking for and contact customer support if you can’t.